jeremygustafson/WarpCore/README.md

 This is a bit of an aside but in the interest of making this project more accessible, I think it's relevant:

 Unless you are a skilled solderer (I am not), I **highly** recommend paying the extra $70-or-so to have JLCPCB assemble most of the board for you.
 The pins on the FT232 in particular are EXTREMELY SMALL, and that also happens to be an expensive part ($3/chip, and there are two of them on the board).
 Dan told me he went through several FT232s before he was able to solder them correctly.

-For me, my first attempt on this project was soldering similarly-sized tiny pins for a micro-USB port onto Dan's original PCB design; after a couple days of effort, I'd ruined/ripped/burnt the pads on several PCBs, and then after I thought I'd finally soldered the ports correctly, I plugged it in and cried as I watched the magic smoke escape (fortunately no fire extinguishers were required).
+For me, my first attempt on this project was soldering similarly-sized tiny pins for a micro USB port onto Dan's original PCB design; after a couple days of effort, I'd ruined/ripped/burnt the pads on several PCBs, and then after I thought I'd finally soldered the ports correctly, I plugged it in and cried as I watched the magic smoke escape.
+(This is what prompted me to redesign that portion of the board to use headers attached to a pre-made micro USB breakout board, rather than needing to solder the micro USB port myself.)

 My point is: while I can be a bit of a Scrooge when it comes to spending my allowance money, in this case I think it is well worth paying the professionals and saving hours/days of frustration.
 Or, as my wife put it to me: how much is your time worth?

 Assuming you have JLCPCB assemble the boards for you, you will still need to solder on the following components:

 - 2x ESP32 - my Dad suggested to me to start in each of the corners to somewhat "lock" the chip in place, before soldering the sides
 - 5x 470uF capacitors
-- wires leading from PWR, and LEDs 1-5 - use 20 AWG solid core for the 5V lines, and then either the solid core or stranded for the ground and data connections
+- wires leading from PWR, and LEDs 1-5 - use 20 AWG solid-core for the 5V lines, and then either the solid-core or stranded for the ground and data connections
 - pins onto the audio board and 2x USB boards (each board ships with it's own pins, so you don't have to buy those separately)
 - either solder headers for the audio and USB boards onto the PCB and then insert the boards by their pins, or solder the USB and audio breakout boards' pins directly into the PCB.